What are the symptoms of Behçet's syndrome?

 Read more about fatigue and arthritis.

 You may have aches, pains and swelling in various joints.
-These problems may come and go or they could persist.
-This sort of joint problem isn’t the same as rheumatoid arthritis or osteoarthritis and doesn’t usually damage your joints.
+These problems may come and go or they could be longer lasting.
+This sort of joint problem isn’t the same as rheumatoid arthritis or osteoarthritis and doesn’t usually damage the joints.

 Problems with the nervous system

-Some people have bad headaches.
+Many people have bad headaches.
 These may be caused by inflammation and you may need tests, but the headaches by themselves aren’t usually a sign of anything serious.
+The headaches often respond to the same treatments given for migraine.

 Occasionally Behçet’s causes other symptoms such as: